dev-t0ny/dev-t0ny/README.md

 </p>

 <p align="left">
-  Currently focused on mobile development and DevOps.
+  Currently focused on agentic engineering and building all the ideas I have.
 </p>

 <p align="left">